How to Price Art Commissions: Your Art Pricing Guide

 Set one rate for all, with a price list if you can, and if you get a ton of work, create a waiting list.

-How Your Medium Affects The Price of Your Art
+How The Medium Affects The Value of Art

-Believe it or not, there is a hierarchy of mediums and that affects the price you can ask for your work.
+Believe it or not, there is a hierarchy of mediums, and that affects the price you can ask for your artwork.

 You must price your art accordingly.